 Inattentional Blindness In Everyday Life

-Even if you are not involved in a criminal trial, it’s important to know about inattentional blindness and how it affects the thing that we call our “intuition.”
-I highly recommend that you read The Invisible Gorilla to learn more about inattentional blindness and how it pervades everyday life.
+Even if you are not involved in a criminal trial, it’s important to know about inattentional blindness and how it affects our “intuition.”
+I highly recommend reading The Invisible Gorilla to learn more about inattentional blindness and how it pervades everyday life.